Traveling With Your Dog: NYC Edition

 Local Boarding Options

-If you want to jet into a place where Fido isn't welcome, you may want to look into a Dog Parker membership.
+If you want to jet into a place that isn't on the list of dog friendly cities or where Fido isn't welcome, you may want to look into a Dog Parker membership.
 A short-term boarding alternative, Dog Parker has small, individual kennels all over the city in which you can place your trusted friend for about 20 cents per minute.
 All units are climate controlled.
 You should also consider the smart phone application- Rover.
 Rover is a dog boarding website and you will be able to find a pet sitter in NYC who will take your dog into their home to babysit for the day or night!